in2code-de/luxold/readme.md

 ### Scoring

 - General scoring (with individual calculation)
+- Todo: Category Scoring

 ### Workflow & User Experience

-- Workflow backend module with a GUI (with Trigger & Actions)
+- Workflow backend module with a GUI and easy extension possibility
+- Triggers:
+-- On page visit (define on which number of pagevisit) -- On a minimum scoring
+-- If in a time frame
+- Actions:
-- Action: Lightbox with a content element
+-- Lightbox with a content element
-- Action: Send an email with lead details
+-- Send an email with lead details
-- Todo: Category Scoring
+-- Redirect to any URL

 ### CommandControllers & Scheduler